-Club hosts two All-Breed Rally Trials each year, generally the third weekend of June.
+Club hosts two All-Breed Rally Trials each year, generally the first weekend of March and the third weekend of June.

 Classes and trials in the KC Metro are hosted by other clubs such as GKCDTC.org or check AKC.com for show dates and locations by region